Nativity of John the Baptist: Customs

-All over Europe "Saint John's fires" are lighted on mountains and hilltops on the eve of his feast.
+All over Europe "Saint John's fires" are lit on mountains and hilltops on the eve of his feast.
 As the first day of summer, Saint John's Day is considered in ancient folklore one of the great "charmed" festivals of the year.
 Hidden treasures are said to lie open in lonely places, waiting for the lucky finder.
 Divining rods should be cut on this day.
 Herbs are given unusual powers of healing, which they retain if they are plucked during the night of the feast.
 In Germany they call these herbs Johanneskraut (St. John's herbs), and people bring them to church for a special blessing.
 In Scandinavia and in the Slavic countries it is an ancient superstition that on Saint John's Day witches and demons are allowed to roam the earth.
 As at Halloween, children go the rounds and demand "treats," straw figures are thrown into the flames, and much noise is made to drive the demons away.

 El Dia de San Juan is celebrated in Tucson, Arizona, United States.
 According to tradition, this day marks the beginning of the monsoon season.
 There is a legend that the Spanish explorer Francisco Vásquez de Coronado prayed for rain on June 24, 1540.
 Right after his prayers, it rained.
 John the Baptist ritually cleansed the faithful of their sins in the Jordan River.
 So people of Mexico and the American Southwest once followed morning mass on June 24 with a dip fully clothed in the nearest body of water.
-In the last part of the 20th Century, public celebrations of El Dia de San Juan faded in Tucson.
+In the last part of the twentieth century, public celebrations of El Dia de San Juan faded in Tucson.
 Public fiestas on the nearby Tohono O'odham reservation also disappeared.
 In 1998, the City of Tucson in partnership with neighborhoods and private organizations revived the tradition of “El Dia de San Juan".

 In the seventh century, Saint Eligius warned against midsummer activities and encouraged new converts to avoid them in favor of the celebration of St. John the Baptist's birth.